Coping with Pet Loss

 - Don’t let anyone tell you how to feel, and don’t tell yourself how to feel either.
 Your grief is your own, and no one else can tell you when it’s time to “move on” or “get over it.”
 Let yourself feel whatever you feel without embarrassment or judgment.
 It’s okay to be angry, to cry or not to cry.
 It’s also okay to laugh, to find moments of joy, and to let go when you’re ready.

 - Reach out to others who have lost pets.
-Check out online message boards, pet loss hotlines, and pet loss support groups.
-If your own friends, family members, therapist, or clergy do not work well with the grief of pet loss, find someone who does.
+Check out online message boards, pet loss hotlines, and pet loss support groups—see Resources section below for details.
+If your own friends, family members, therapist, or clergy do not work well with the grief of pet loss, find someone who does—a person who has also lost a beloved pet may better understand what you’re going through.

 - Rituals can help healing.
 A funeral can help you and your family members openly express your feelings.
 Ignore people who think it’s inappropriate to hold a funeral for a pet, and do what feels right for you.